 • Cashews are high in protein, heart-healthy fats, and a good source of fiber.
 This Cashew Hummus recipe is perfect for paleo, vegan, and Whole30 diets, or for people who cannot eat beans.

 • Serve this at your next party!
-I love to serve this at the holidays with my Christmas Holiday Vegetable Wreath Shaped Tray or my Vegan Charcuterie Board.
+I love to serve this at the holidays with my Christmas Holiday Vegetable Wreath Shaped Tray.

 ingredients for cashew hummus.